 What is digital literacy in education?

-We live in a society that is highly digitised.
-Many important services are digital and therefore it is important for students in education to learn about this.
+We live in a society that highly digitised is.
+Many important services are digital, which is why it is important for students in education to learn about them.
 Digital literacy is about all the skills and knowledge you need for this.
 For example, doing your banking, ordering groceries and applying for documents.

-Students today not only need to simply learn to read and write.
-They must also learn to use the digital applications currently available safely, effectively, critically and consciously.
+Pupils today not only have to just learn to read and write.
+They must also learn safe, effective, critical and aware using the digital applications that are currently available.
 They also need to prepare themselves for the digital future: at school, in further education, at work, as consumers, as citizens vis-à-vis the government and as citizens among themselves.

 The 4 domains of digital literacy